-42. Going Concern - COVID-19
+42. Going Concern - Covid 19

 The sugar markets continue to present a number of challenges, more so in the SACU and world markets.
-This has not been significantly changed by the outbreak of the COVID-19 pandemic in the previous year since the Group has been able to continue with its normal operations albeit accommodating a best practice COVID-19 risk avoidance strategy.
+This has not been significantly changed by the continued existence of the Covid-19 pandemic in the previous year since the group has been able to continue with its normal operations albeit accommodating a best practice Covid risk avoidance strategy.

-Management actively monitors and responds to the constant changes with determined effort to ensure that the Group emerges as a going concern post the COVID-19 era.
-Based on this, the directors are of the view that the Group will continue to operate as a going concern.
+Management actively monitors and responds to the constant changes with determined effort to ensure that the Group emerges as a going concern post the COVID 19 era.
+Based on this, the directors are of the view that the ongoing COVID 19 pandemic would not significant impact the Group's ability to operate as a going concern.